-Recently, in [6] the authors presented the first algorithm for provably secure hierarchical innetwork data aggregation.
-The proposed algorithm incurs a node congestion message overhead of $O(\Delta \log_2 n)$, where Δ is the maximum degree of any node in the aggregation tree.
+Recently, in [6] the authors presented the first algorithm for provably secure hierarchical in-network data aggregation.
+The proposed algorithm incurs a node congestion message overhead of $O(\Delta \log_2 n)$, where and Δ is the maximum degree of any node in the aggregation tree.
 The main algorithm is based on performing the SUM aggregation securely by first forcing the adversary to commit to its choice of intermediate aggregation results, and then having the sensor nodes independently verify that their contributions to the aggregate are correctly incorporated.
 However, while this proposal achieves integrity, the confidentiality of the aggregated value is not addressed.
 In this scheme, the closer to the BS the compromising nodes, the more information is leaked to an adversary.
 Adding confidentiality to the proposed scheme, while retaining integrity, is not addressed.
-A recent improvement to this algorithm is discussed in [17].
 A further contribution to the field of data aggregation in WSN is in [3], where the authors present a novel outlier elimination technique designed for sensor networks.
-This technique is called RANBAR and it is based on the RANSAC (RANdom SAmple Consensus) paradigm -well-known in computer vision and in automated cartography-.
-The proposed RAN-BAR algorithm is capable to handle a high percent of outlier measurement.
-However, their proposal rely on a strong pre-assumption, namely that the sample is i.i.d. in the unattacked case.
+This technique is called RANBAR and it is based on the RANSAC (RANdom SAmple Consensus) paradigm -a well-known in computer vision and in automated cartography-.
+The proposed RANBAR algorithm is capable to handle a high percent of outlier measurement.
+However, their proposal rely on a strong preassumption, namely that the sample is i.i.d. in the unattacked case.
 Further, this latter proposal, as the former one, does not address the confidentiality of the aggregated data.
-A recent solution inspired by these proposals, but taking into consideration security issues as well, can be found in [37].

 Our proposal takes the structure of the aggregation tree as given and leverages results that allow to establish pairwise keys between nodes in the WSN.
-One method for constructing an aggregation tree is described in TAG [32] while, as for pairwise key establishment, following the seminal work in [15], several solutions nowadays exist, that provide a secure pairwise key establishment [2, 10, 11, 44].
+One method for constructing an aggregation tree is described in TaG [28] while, as for pairwise key establishment, following the seminal work in [12], several solutions nowadays exist, which provide a secure pairwise key establishment [2], [38], [8].

-Finally, note that a form of delayed aggregation - as expressed in the previous section- was used in [23] and [6] with totally different goals: In the former paper to implement a quantile summary algorithm; in the latter to balance the path length in the aggregation tree.
+Finally, note that a form of delayed aggregation - as expressed in the previous section- was used in [18] and [6] with totally different goals: in the former paper to implement a quantile summary algorithm; in the latter to balance the path length in the aggregation tree.